 1. Stopcock is Not Actually Turned Off

-The first reason for there still being some water flow no matter how small is because the valve has not been fully turned off.
+The first reason for there still being some water flow no matter how small is that the valve has not been fully turned off.

 You need to be sure that it is definitely the stopcock that you are turning, and you can try and undo it a little and turn it off again with a little more force to see if that helps solve your problem, but if not, it leads us on to reason 2.